Adil Rami

 Rami began his football career playing for amateur club Étoile Fréjus Saint-Raphaël, then known as ES Fréjus.
-Due to only playing the sport as a hobby, he spent three seasons at the club playing in the Championnat de France amateur, the fourth division of French football.
+Due to playing the sport as only a hobby, he spent three seasons at the club playing in the Championnat de France amateur, the fourth division of French football.
 In 2006, Rami ascended three divisions after signing with Ligue 1 club Lille.
 At Lille, Rami developed into a starter, making his professional debut in May 2007.
 He is nicknamed "Shrek" by teammates and Lille supporters.
 In January 2011, Rami joined Spanish club Valencia on a four-year contract.
 However, he was immediately loaned back to his previous club and was a part of the Lille team which won the league and cup double.

 Despite constant early inquiries from Morocco prior to his first selection, Rami chose to play for his home country of France.
 He was in the preliminary list to play for France at the 2010 FIFA World Cup finals but did not make the final squad.
 Rami made his senior debut on 11 August 2010 in a friendly match against Norway.

 Early life

 Rami was born in the city of Bastia on the island of Corsica to Moroccan parents.
+He holds dual French and Moroccan citizenship.
 As a youth, his family moved to the mainland, eventually settling in the southern coast city of Fréjus, where his mother worked as a member of the city council.
 Rami is the third of four children and has two sisters and one brother.
 While training to become a professional football player, Rami worked for the city after his family grew concerned for his future.
 He often did odd-jobs such as taking care of the maintenance and cleanliness of the city.